PaulBone/ast2wasm/README.md

 It may need more tools or libraries installed such as cmake, C header files and libraries.

-## Bug

-Note that there is a bug with how the final pattern-expression is generated for case expressions.
-I will fix this soon.

 ## Links

 I used these resources: